The Journal News: 2012–2013 pistol permit map controversy

-On December 22, 2012, The Journal News published an interactive map showing the names, addresses and home locations of all pistol permit holders licensed in Westchester and Rockland Counties.
-The newspaper was sharply criticized by both residents of Westchester and Rockland Counties as well as by major, national news organizations.
-Despite this, the newspaper's editor and vice president, CynDee Royle, said that they had sought to publish even more detailed information to which the counties had denied them access, and the paper sued neighboring Putnam County, which refused to provide similar information.
+On December 22, 2012, The Journal News published an interactive map showing the names, addresses and home addresses of all pistol permit holders in Westchester and Rockland Counties.
+Both Westchester and Rockland residents and major, national news organizations sharply criticized the newspaper.
+Despite this, the newspaper's editor and vice president, CynDee Royle, said that they had sought to publish even more detailed information, to which the counties had denied The Journal News access, and that the newspaper sued neighboring Putnam County for refusing to provide similar information.

-The following day, blogger Christopher Fountain published the names and addresses of the staffers of The Journal News.
-The newspaper and some of its staff responded by hiring armed security, a move that critics called hypocritical considering the paper's anti-gun stance.
+The following day, blogger Christopher Fountain published the names and addresses of the staff of The Journal News.
+The newspaper and some of its staff responded by hiring armed security guards, a move that critics called hypocritical considering the paper's anti-gun stance.

-Rockland County law enforcement officers condemned the map, saying that it endangered lives, including those of corrections officers.
-Several newspapers also published reports of victims of domestic violence, rape, or other violent crimes who reported that their attackers now had possession of their addresses as their names were published online.
+Rockland County law enforcement officers condemned The Journal News' map, saying that it endangered lives, including those of corrections officers.
+Several newspapers also published reports of victims of domestic violence, rape, or other violent crimes who reported that their attackers now had possession of their home addresses.

 As a result of the publication, protests were held at the State Capitol in Albany, and the New York State Legislature passed a law allowing gun owners in the state to opt out of having their identifying information be available to the public.
 This catalyzed other states across the country to pass similar privacy measures.Newsday reported that police were investigating if The Journal News pistol permit map played a role in a burglary in White Plains, New York.
-According to police, at least two burglars broke into a home on January 12, 2013 but were unsuccessful in an attempt to open a gun safe, which contained legally owned weapons.
+According to police, at least two burglars broke into a home on January 12, 2013 and unsuccessfully attempted to open a gun safe containing legally owned weapons.
 Police were investigating what role, if any, the Journal News database played in the burglars' decision to target the home.

 On January 19, 2013, the newspaper removed the interactive map, although the information it contained was subsequently leaked on the Internet.